AbrhamW-Cloud/ADA-Project/README.md

 MEC Exam Weights: WTMEC2YR

 Using the correct NHANES design ensures that results are nationally representative and valid at the population level.
-# Files Included
-The repository currently contains the following files:
 ## 📁 Files Included

 The repository currently contains the following files: